Samsung/Tizen.NET/_posts/2019-05-22-Bring-beautiful-Lottie-animation-to-your-Galaxy-Watch-apps.md

     MaximumProgress = 1.0
 };
 ```
 Animation views can be allocated with or without animation data.
-There are a handful of convenience initializers for initializing with animations.
+Some convenience initializers are available for initializing with animations.

 Properties:
-- **AutoPlay**: Indicates whether this animation is play automatially or not.
+- **AutoPlay**: Indicates whether this animation is played automatially or not.
 The default value is `false`.
 - **AutoRepeat**: The loop behavior of the animation.
 The default value is `false`.
 - **Speed**: The speed of the animation playback.
 Higher speed equals faster time.
 The default value is `1.0`.
-- **MinumumProgress**: The start progress of the animation (0 ~ 1.0).
+- **MinimumProgress**: The start progress of the animation (0 ~ 1.0).
 The default value is `0`.
 - **MaximumProgress**: The end progress of the animation (0 ~ 1.0).
 The default value is `1.0`.

-#### Loading from a File Path
+#### Load from a filepath
 ```cs
 animation.SetAnimation(Path.Combine(DirectoryInfo.Resource, "lottie.json"));
 ```
 Loads an animation model from a filepath.
-After loading a animation successfully, you can get the duration time and total frame count by using `TotalFrame` and `DurationTime` properties.
+After loading an animation successfully, you can get the duration time and total frame count by using the `TotalFrame` and `DurationTime` properties.

 Parameters:
 : **filepath**: The absolute filepath of the animation to load.

-#### Play the Animation
+#### Play the animation
 ```cs
 animation.Play();
 ```
-Plays the animation from its current state to the end of its timeline. `Started` event occurs when the animation is started.
-And `Finished` event occurs when the animation is finished.
+Plays the animation from its current state to the end of its timeline.
+The `Started` event occurs when the animation starts, and the `Finished` event occurs when the animation finishes.

-#### Stop the Animation
+#### Stop the animation
 ```cs
 animation.Stop();
 ```
-Stops the animation. `Stopped` event occurs when the animation is stopped.
+Stops the animation.
+The `Stopped` event occurs when the animation stops.

-#### Pause the Animation
+#### Pause the animation
 ```cs
 animation.Pause();
 ```
-Pauses the animation. `Paused` event occurs when the animation is paused.
+Pauses the animation.
+The `Paused` event occurs when the animation is paused.

-#### Is Animation Playing
+#### Is animation playing
 ```cs
 bool isPlaying = anumation.IsPlaying;
 ```
 Returns `true` if the animation is currently playing, `false` if it is not.

-#### Current Frame
+#### Current frame
 ```cs
 int currentFrame = anumation.CurrentFrame;
 ```
 Returns the current animation frame count.<br/>
-==Note==: It returns -1, if animation is not playing.
+**Note**: -1 is returned if the animation is not playing.

-#### Total Frame
+#### Total frame
 ```cs
 int totalFrame = anumation.TotalFrame;
 ```
 Returns the total animation frame count.<br/>
-==Note==: You should load the animation file before using it.
+**Note**: Load the animation file before using it.

-#### Duration Time
+#### Duration
 ```cs
 double duration = anumation.DurationTime;
 ```
-Returns the duration time of animation.<br/>
+Returns the animation duration time.<br/>
-==Note==: You should load the animation file before using it.
+**Note**: Load the animation file before using it.

-Feel free to reach out to us directly at GitHub with your thoughts, feedback, and issues.